 - Professional practice in an educational setting

-- Supporting the behaviour of children and young people
+- Supporting the behavior of children and young people

 - Supporting children and young people who require additional support for learning

-You will undertake a work placement in a primary school one day per week plus four one-week blocks.
+You will undertake a work placement in a primary school one day per week .
 This will enable you to gain direct experience of working with children, linking theory to practice.

 You must be 16 years of age at the start of the course of study and possess one of the following: